NitashEU/zed.gg/README.md

 # zed.gg

+Riot Api wrapper for Node.js written in typescript.
+RateLimit is handled with our built in logic and with the response headers (even async!).
+The first request is always sync, so we can adjust our RateLimit handler to the headers. `retry-after` case is not implemented yet.
+If you have any issues, just contact me on discord: `nitash#3613`!

 [![NPM](https://nodei.co/npm/zed.gg.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/zed.gg/)

 [![Build Status](https://travis-ci.org/NitashEU/zed.gg.svg?branch=master)](https://travis-ci.org/NitashEU/zed.gg)

 `npm install zed.gg --save`

-Riot Api wrapper for Node.js written in typescript.
-RateLimit is handled with our built in logic and with the response headers (even async!).
-The first request is always sync, so we can adjust our RateLimit handler to the headers. `retry-after` case is not implemented yet.

 # Getting started